cloudscribe/graphql/README.md

 ## Try It Out

 1. Just run the sourceDev.WebApp and sourceDev.BlazorApp in the browser, ie right click each project and choose view in browser.
-2. Click the Sign In button in the Blazor app and it will oopen a popup login window from the MVC app.
+2. Click the Sign In button in the Blazor app and it will open a popup login window from the MVC app.
 The login page shows the admin credentials to login with.
 3. The Site List page in the Blazor app is the first page I got working against the GraphQL endpoint, the site list is protected by an authorization policy so it only works if logged in as admin.

 ## Next Steps